MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

 # Quickstart: Implement Grover's search algorithm in Q#

-[Grover's search algorithm](grover) searches a list of unstructured data for specific items.
+Grover's algorithm searches a list of unstructured data for specific items.
 For example, it can answer the question: is this card drawn from a pack of cards an ace of hearts?
 The labeling of the specific item is called _marked input_.

 Using Grover's search algorithm, a quantum computer is guaranteed to run this search in less steps than the number of items in the list that we're searching — something no classical algorithm can do.
 The speed-up in the case of a pack of cards is negligible, however in lists containing millions or billions of items, it becomes significant.